adisciple50/ActivateLauncher/README.md

 L Resources .. images and sounds for Activate.py that is not given from the user.
 		L ThemeInstructions.txt
 		L [ResourceFolder] (one folder for every theme.) theme instructions coming soon L Dev ..
-Dump of usefull scripts to help you develope apps.
+Dump of useful scripts to help you develope apps.